In Search of Souks

 The ruins – the only thing sort of worth seeing in Byblos

-I returned back to Beirut where all of my family and friends awaited my reaction to the Byblos souks eagerly.
+I returned to Beirut, where all of my family and friends eagerly waited for my reaction to the Byblos souks.
 But I had to explain to them that I’m not like other tourists, I don’t want to go to tourist souks, I want to see real souks, where the locals are.
 I continued explaining but I think they had a hard time understanding why I would want to see such dirty areas, they kept trying to help me reach my goal regardless of it they agreed with it or not!
 I was told Tripoli would be the souk I’d want to see.
 So I set my sights on Tripoli.

 tripoli souk